 How Does Hypnotherapy Help PTSD?

-Hypnotherapy is effective in resolving symptoms of PTSD because it engages the deeper, unconscious parts of the mind where the symptoms come from.
+Hypnotherapy is effective in resolving symptoms of PTSD because it engages the deeper, unconscious parts of the mind where the symptoms are triggered.

 Hypnotherapy is not just very effective but also works quite quickly.
 My clients usually experience some relief from the first session and PTSD symptoms are generally resolved within four to six sessions.